 Total votes cast 292

-16m.
 Exhilarating climbing on large holds.
-Now re-established at its true HVS grade but it is a real thriller the first time you launch across the roofs and may feel like E1 if you are timid.
-Climb the slab then the centre of the roof, first right then back left, with a variety of heel-hooks and a touch of brute force.
+The grade is quite close to the HVS/E1 boundary so the arguments will go on.
+Climb the slab, build a safety net then head across the centre of the roof, first right then back left, with heel-hooks and some brute force.

 Login to your ROCKFAX account to add your comments - Search for comments.

 HVS, surely.
 Easier for the tall, but the holds are huge - loaves of bread was the phrase Grimer used, I think.
 Marvellous.

 What an awesome awesome route.
 Do it and you will feel like a god as you sit belaying atop the summit block.